eReuse/workbench/docs/PXE_Register.md

 3. Enable or disable all the options that you want.
 4. Save the changes pressing <kbd>Ctrl</kbd><kbd>O</kbd> and enter.
 Exit with <kbd>Ctrl</kbd><kbd>X</kbd>.

+Please check the comments in the `config.ini` file itself for documentation on the different configuration options.

 ####Server info:
 - User: ereuse
 - Password: ereuse